survivejs/webpack-book/manuscript/appendices/01_comparison.md

 The Browserify ecosystem is composed of a lot of small modules.
 In this way, Browserify adheres to the Unix philosophy.
 Browserify is more comfortable to adopt than webpack, and is, in fact, a good alternative to it.

-T> [Splittable](https://www.npmjs.com/package/splittable) is a Browserify wrapper that allows code splitting, supports ES2015 out of the box, tree shaking, and more.
+T> [Splittable](https://www.npmjs.com/package/splittable) is a Browserify wrapper that allows code splitting, supports ES2015 out of the box, tree shaking, and more. [bankai](https://www.npmjs.com/package/bankai) is another option to consider.

 T> [ify-loader](https://www.npmjs.com/package/ify-loader) and [transform-loader](https://www.npmjs.com/package/transform-loader) allow you to use Browserify transforms with webpack.